tiagopedras/the-new-digital-school-manifesto/to-dos.md

 - Mentors
 - Conference lecturers

-### Intelectual
+### Intellectual
-- Main “curriculum”.
+- Main “curriculum.”
 A repository with a list of possible areas/skills to train
 - Learning materials and exercises
 - Project proposals